Also called Canada Tick Trefoil, Beggars Lice, Stick Tights

 - Spikes of pink to lavender pea-like flower clusters in mid summer to early fall

-- This drought hardy plant can be grown on roof-tops with 15cm of growing medium or greater.
+- This drought-hardy plant can be grown on roof-tops with as little as 15 cm of growing medium

 - Part of the Pea or Legume family, fixing nitrogen from the air

 Seeds are held in hairy pods and are dispersed by sticking to the fur of animals.

-Grow in well-drained soils in full sun.
+Grows in well-drained soils in full sun.
 Highly adaptable and may take over small gardens.
 Naturally found in open woods, rocky or sandy prairies, roadsides, along railroads and waste places.
-Established plants are very drought tolerant due to deep taproots.
+Established plants are very drought-tolerant due to deep taproots.

 Desmodium canadense Characteristics

 Flowering TimeLate Summer/Early Fall